dtcenter/MET/met/docs/Users_Guide/gsi-tools.rst

 The gsid2mpr tool writes the same set of MPR output columns for the conventional and radiance data types.
 However, it also writes additional columns at the end of the MPR line which depend on the input file type.
 Those additional columns are described in the following tables.

-.. list-table:: Table 11.1  Format information for GSI Diagnostic Conventional MPR (Matched Pair) output line type.
+.. list-table:: Format information for GSI Diagnostic Conventional MPR (Matched Pair) output line type.
   :widths: auto
   :header-rows: 2